 Others such as the Honda Civic

 IMA, use both methods together.
-Naturally this is more efficient for higher speeds, but uses the petrol engine more.
+Naturally, this is more efficient for higher speeds, but uses the petrol engine more.
 Hybrids are best used for short and medium journeys.
-Those that include stop starts and non motorway driving.
+Those include stop-starts and non-motorway driving.
 Basically, commuting to and from work.
 Hybrids also are more expensive to purchase, but company car tax and road tax costs are greatly reduced, as are the running costs.
 It is expected that high mileage users are the ones to benefit most and to save money on a hybrid car compared to buying the equivalent petrol model.